bcb420-2023/Metyu_Melkonyan/README.md

 # Metyu_Melkonyan
-repository for bcb420 for Metyu Melkonyan
+Repository for BCB420 Winter- University of Toronto-2023